 Almost all companies expect you to negotiate.

 Many people don’t pay attention to that.
 In fact, 43% of people we surveyed last year didn’t negotiate at all when offered a job, and 68% of those people later regretted it.
 So take their initial offer, think about it right there in the interview, and if the time is right, say thank you for the offer and counter with something more.
-Whether it’s salary, a bonus, health benefits, or vacation, ask for more.
+Whether it’s a salary, a bonus, health benefits, or vacation, ask for more.

 The crucial element of negotiating salary is to remember that the person you’re negotiating with expects it.
 It’s a routine part of looking for a job, so try not to let your emotions make you soft on the negotiation.
 Don’t rush yourself, don’t simply accept the first number that’s offered, and come prepared with current research that backs up your requests.